Lost in desk drawer, world's most valuable coin holds 1,000 Bitcoin

 It’s not really a recognized currency at all, in fact.

-Instead, it’s a 1-ounce gold coin loaded with 1,000 Bitcoin worth more than $70 million (depending on the day).
+Instead, it’s a 1-ounce gold coin loaded with 1,000 Bitcoin worth more than $87 million (as of the price Nov.
+12).

 Despite the inherently digital nature of Bitcoin, a software developer named Mike Caldwell decided he would take the burgeoning technology and make it back into a physical coin, restoring the tangible nature of currency.